On the Hedging of Options On Exploding Exchange Rates: Minimal joint replication price

-\begin{remark}[A seeming paradox] Let the exchange rate $X$ be a strict local martingale hitting zero with positive probability under $\Qd$.
-If one assumes that a European investor neither has any arbitrage opportunities, then there exists a risk-neutral measure that equals $\Qe$ of Corollary~\ref{C change}.
-Under this measure, $1/X$ is again a strict local martingale.
-Then, we have the following paradox.
-Under the Dollar measure, one can replicate the payoff of one Euro for less than one Euro; simultaneously, under the European measure, one can replicate the payoff of one Dollar for less than one Dollar.
-To conclude, the exchange rate reflects an overly-high price (compared to their replicating cost) both for the Dollar and for the Euro; thus being at the same time too high and too low for the Dollar!

-Clearly, this paradox can be easily explained by reminding oneself that the two measures $\Qd$ and $\Qe$ are not equivalent; and therefore the investors are concerned with different events when replicating a Euro or a Dollar, respectively.
-However, the paradox illustrates that by means of the classical theory only, there cannot be a consistent no-arbitrage theory under different currencies if strict local martingales are involved. \end{remark}
+\begin{remark}[A seeming paradox] Let the exchange rate $X$ be a strict $\Qd$-local martingale hitting zero with positive probability.
+Then, $Y$ is a strict $\Qe$-local martingale and we have the following paradox.
+Under the Dollar measure, one can replicate the payoff of one Euro for less than one Euro; simultaneously, under the Euro measure, one can replicate the payoff of one Dollar for less than one Dollar.
+To conclude, the exchange rate reflects an overly-high price (compared to their replicating cost) both for the Dollar and for the Euro; thus being at the same time too high and too low for the Dollar.
+This paradox can be explained by reminding oneself that the two measures $\Qd$ and $\Qe$ are not equivalent; and therefore the investors are concerned with different events when replicating a Euro or a Dollar, respectively.